corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 # Vault Queries

+This section describes how to create, register, and configure vault-named queries.

-## Vault Named Query
+## Vault-Named Query

-A vault named query is a database query that can be defined by Corda users.
+A vault-named query is a database query that can be defined by Corda users.
 The user can define the following:

 * The name of the query
 * The query functionality (state type the query will work on and the `WHERE` clause)
 * Optional filtering logic of the result set
 * Optional transformation logic of the result set
 * Optional collection logic of the result set

-* The query creator needs to follow a few pre-defined steps in order for the query to be registered and to be usable.
+ The query creator needs to follow a few pre-defined steps in order for the query to be registered and to be usable.

 ## How a State is Represented in the Database

 Each state type can be represented as a pre-defined JSON string (`custom_representation` column in the database).
 Use that JSON representation to write the vault-named queries.

 Implement the `net.corda.v5.ledger.utxo.query.json.ContractStateVaultJsonFactory<T>` interface.
 The `<T>` parameter is the type of the state we want to represent.